Read this article in another language: Български език

 At Khan Academy, one of our core beliefs is in the importance of providing ways for learners and students (and teachers!) to master skills at their own pace.
 We embarked on this journey with Missions over five years ago, and this feature has been a critical part of the Khan Academy vision.
 We (and we hope you!) have learned a ton from our Missions experience, and we are looking forward to a new and improved way to move through self-paced learning, focused on supporting learners, students, and teachers with our Course Mastery system.

-We’ll be gradually removing access to Missions in the coming months, and Missions will be completely removed from the website in June 2020.
+We’ll be gradually removing access to Missions in the coming months, and Missions will be completely removed from the website on June 30, 2020.

 Missions Removal Timeline

 Starting in February 2020, we’ll remove the link to Missions from Course pages for new users and for users who’ve never used Missions.
 This won’t affect existing Missions users, who will still be able to use Missions until June.

 On June 30, 2020, Missions will no longer be available to anyone on Khan Academy.
 However, we encourage everyone to check out the improved version, Course Mastery, which already exists in the Course Library, and is available for more subjects than Mission was able to cover.
 It would also include spaced repetition and spiral review.
 For more information about Course Mastery, check out this article.
 To learn more about spiral review in Course Mastery, see more below and read on here.

 Why We’re Removing Missions